-Yes, Kinder-USA files an annual 990 Informational Tax Return, which discloses program activities, income and expenses.
+Yes; Kinder-USA files an annual 990 Informational Tax Return, which discloses program activities, income, and expenses.
 The 990 Informational Tax Return is filed with the Internal Revenue Service each year and is available for public inspection on our website under Financials.

 How can we be sure that the finances of KinderUSA are reliable?

-The Board of Directors of KinderUSA authorizes an independent annual audit of its books and records by a Certified Public Accountant.
-The financial practices and procedures have been determined to represent fairly, in all material respects, the financial position of KinderUSA and changes in its net assets and its cash flows in conformity with accounting principles generally accepted in the United States of America.
-(Independent Auditors Report, June 9, 2003)
+The KinderUSA Board of Directors authorizes an annual independent audit of its books and records by a Certified Public Accountant.
+The financial practices and procedures have been determined to represent fairly—in all material respects—the financial position of KinderUSA and changes in its net assets and cash flows in conformity with accounting principles generally accepted in the United States of America.
+(Independent Auditors Report, June 9, 2003.)

 Where does the money come from to fund these programs?

-At the present, our funding is from private donor’s who share our commitment to children.
+At present, our funding comes from private donors who share our commitment to children.

 What steps do the staff and Board of Directors take to maintain a high level of accountability?

-The staff and Board work closely with their attorney and with their CPA to develop appropriate measures to ensure accountability.
-The staff and Board of Directors have completed training in nonprofit corporation best practices, including their roles and responsibilities for oversight of the programs and finances of KinderUSA.
+The staff and Board of Directors work closely with their attorney and Certified Public Accountant to develop appropriate measures for ensuring accountability.
+The staff and board have completed training in nonprofit corporation best practices, including education around their roles and responsibilities for program and financial oversight of KinderUSA.

-KinderUSA has participated in Best Practices for Charities (April 10, 2004, Chicago, IL), sponsored by the Islamic Society of North America and participated in the Initial Outreach Event for U.S. Based Charities, hosted by the United States Department of Treasury with ongoing meetings within the sector.
+In addition, KinderUSA has participated in Best Practices for Charities (April 10, 2004, Chicago, IL) and participated in the Initial Outreach Event for U.S. Based Charities, hosted by the United States Department of Treasury with ongoing meetings within the sector.

 Does my state regulate charities in addition to the federal government regulations?